 A typical full-time student carries 12 credits per term.
 Students taking fewer than 12 credits per term may be classified as part-time students.
-Students desiring to take more than 15 credits per term need permission from the Program Chair and then the Dean for final approval.
-Dropping below 6 credits may cause a student to lose financial aid.
-Student accounts are billed on a per credit basis.
-For further information, contact the Financial Aid office.
+Students desiring to take more than 15 credits per term need permission from the Program Chair and then the Dean of their school for final approval.
+Dropping below 6 credits may result in a loss or reduction of financial aid.